markvayson/calculator/README.md

 # Calculator

 [Live Demo](https://markvayson.github.io/Calculator/)

 This is a calculator project based on The Odin Project's curriculum.
 It is a basic calculator implementation using HTML, TailwindCSS, and JavaScript.

+I use Tailwind CSS because it empowers me to create sleek and highly customized user interfaces with ease and efficiency.

 ## Project Description